florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREThis is what a repairman proﬁle would look like.
+This is what a repairman proﬁle would look like.

 This layout is organized with tabs, so that the ﬁrst tab presents the repairmans proﬁle, thesecond tab is the Reviews tab, where you can ﬁnd the rating from diﬀerent users on that repairman,and the third tab is the Send Feedback tab, where you can send a feedback to the repairman, butonly if there is at least one deal between the user and the repairman, in which deal the user can givefeedback.